 Miltefosine (Oral route)

-Miltefosine may cause fetal harm.
-Fetal death and teratogenicity occurred in animals administered miltefosine at doses lower than the recommended human dose.
-Do not administer miltefosine to pregnant women.
+Miltefosine may cause fetal harm, including fetal death in animals; do not administer to pregnant women.
 Obtain a serum or urine pregnancy test in females of reproductive potential prior to prescribing miltefosine.
 Females of reproductive potential should be advised to use effective contraception during miltefosine therapy and for 5 months after therapy .

 Uses of This Medicine: